caolan/async/README.md

 __Arguments__

-* tasks - An array or object containing functions to run, each function is passed a callback it must call on completion.
+* tasks - An array or object containing functions to run, each function is passed a callback(err, result) it must call on completion with an error (which can be null) and an optional result value.
 * callback(err, results) - An optional callback to run once all the functions have completed.
-This function gets an array of all the arguments passed to the callbacks used in the array.
+This function gets a results array (or object) containing all the result arguments passed to the task callbacks.

 __Example__